-The content of this Benchmarking Report represents the views of the authors only and it is their sole responsibility.
+The content of the Benchmarking Report represents the views of the authors only and is their sole responsibility.
+The 2020 Benchmarking Report is the second edition, and includes four additional countries in the analysis.

 This Report is not intended as an exhaustive or scientific review of the care and management of IPF in Europe.
-The interviews on which this Report is based have provided a useful insight into some issues affecting a selection of IPF patients and their families, as well as identifying some discrepancies in IPF care within and among some European countries.
+The interviews on which this Report is based have provided useful insights into some of the issues affecting a selection of patients living with IPF and their families.
+They also supported the identification of several discrepancies in IPF care within and between European countries.